nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Parsing and validating your object against a JSON schema requires a powerful library but makes for very readable validation specs.
 It is part of Swagger/OpenAPI as well.

-Within statically typed languages input validation requirements are often part of the deserialisation mapping using annotations or something similar.
+Within statically typed languages request validation is often part of the deserialisation mapping using annotations or something similar.
 I found these solutions are generally not as comprehensive or flexible compared to JSON schema or custom functions.
-I usually end up adding quite a bit of customization and boilerplate to capture all input validation rules using these mappers.
+I usually end up adding quite a bit of customization and boilerplate to capture all request validation rules using these mappers.
 The great thing about this approach  is it is usually well understood by other developers and don't require additional third-party libraries.

 ## 7. Retrieve domain objects